 + SELF 2017 PRESENTATION

-Towards new science of academic engagement
+Towards a new science of academic engagement

 This presentation focuses on a new science of academic engagement addressing the question,“Is there a dark side to academic engagement and a bright side to disengagement?”
 According to the PISA (Programme for International Student Assessment) ratings, Finnish students are among the best performers worldwide, consistently achieving top scores in mathematics, science, and reading.